cloudberrydb/bootcamp/101-cbdb-tutorials/create-users-and-roles.md

 <h2 class='inline-header'>Create Users and Roles</h2>

-<p>Greenplum Database manages database access using roles.
+<p>Cloudberry Database manages database access using roles.
 Initially, there is one superuser role—the role associated with the OS user who initialized the database instance, usually gpadmin.
-This user owns all of the Greenplum Database files and OS processes, so it is important to reserve the gpadmin role for system tasks only.  </p>
+This user owns all of the Cloudberry Database files and OS processes, so it is important to reserve the gpadmin role for system tasks only.  </p>

 <p>A role can be a user or a group.
 A user role can log in to a database; that is, it has the LOGIN attribute.
 A user or group role can become a member of a group.</p>